microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

   * Azure Devops Organization
   * Permissions to your Organization's Azure Devops account

-### Steps
+### STEPS

 1. Initialize Azure Repo Subscription with Cobalt

-    This step helps you setup your Azure Devops repo with Cobalt templates that matter to you.
+    This step helps setup your Azure Devops repo with Cobalt templates that matter to you.
 These are common instructions that are needed for any audience interested in using Cobalt for infrastructure automation.

     * Create a new project
         * Sign-in to Azure DevOps (https://azure.microsoft.com/en-us/services/devops/)